 - Win Ben Stein's Money: In this case, the booth is open; the headphones do all the work.
 Ben always got a fancy library-themed booth, while the challenger got a plain looking beige one.

 - On Whew!, while the blocker placed blocks on the board, the charger sat behind a scenic flat, wearing headphones that played white sound.

-- Cheerfully parodied in Good News Week: Despite the insisting of Paul McDermott and the elaborate fanfare, the sound-proof booths used in the show are anything but.
+- Cheerfully parodied on Good News Week: despite the insisting of Paul McDermott and the elaborate fanfare, the sound-proof booths used in the show are anything but.

 - The Simpsons did a parody in a Halloween episode where the space alien Kang is revealed to be Maggie's biological father (long story), and the family ends up telling their story on The Jerry Springer Show.
 When Jerry informs the family that they've had Kang sitting in a sound-proof booth backstage the entire time, Kang loudly proclaims, "I HEAR ALL!"